-- (1) The agency publishes a statement of the subject matter of the proposed rule making in the notice in the North Carolina Register. - (2) The agency publishes the text of the proposed rule in the notice in the North Carolina Register and all the following apply: - a.
-The notice does not schedule a public hearing on the proposed rule. - b.
-Within 15 days after the notice is published, the agency receives a written request for a public hearing on the proposed rule. - c.
-The proposed rule is not part of a rule-making proceeding the agency initiated by publishing a statement of the subject matter of proposed rule making. - d.
-The proposed text is not a changed version of proposed text the agency previously published in the course of rule-making proceedings but did not adopt. - (d) Text After Subject-Matter Notice.
+- (1) The agency publishes a statement of the subject matter of the proposed rule making in the notice in the North Carolina Register. - The agency publishes the text of the proposed rule in the notice in the (2) North Carolina Register and all the following apply: - The notice does not schedule a public hearing on the proposed a. rule. - Within 15 days after the notice is published, the agency receives b. a written request for a public hearing on the proposed rule. - The proposed rule is not part of a rule-making proceeding the c. agency initiated by publishing a statement of the subject matter of proposed rule making. - The proposed text is not a changed version of proposed text the d. agency previously published in the course of rule-making proceedings but did not adopt. - Text After Subject-Matter Notice.
 When an agency publishes notice of the subject matter of proposed rule making in the North Carolina Register, it must subsequently publish in the North Carolina Register the text of the rule it proposes to adopt as a result of the public hearing and of any comments received on the subject matter.
-An agency may not publish the proposed text of a rule for which it published a subject-matter notice before the public hearing on the subject matter. - (e) Comments.
+An agency may not publish the proposed text of a rule for which it published a subject-matter notice before the public hearing on the subject matter. - Comments.
 An agency must accept comments on the text of a proposed rule published in the North Carolina Register for at least 30 days after the text is published or until the date of any public hearing held on the proposed rule, whichever is longer.
 An agency must accept comments on a statement of the subject matter of proposed rule making until the public hearing on the subject matter.
 An agency must consider fully all written and oral comments received.

-(f) Adoption. - An agency may not adopt a rule until the time for commenting on the proposed text of the rule has elapsed.
+(f) Adoption. - An agency may not adopt a rule until the time for commenting on the proposed text of the rule has elapsed and may not adopt a rule if more than 12 months have elapsed since the end of the time for commenting on the proposed text of the rule.
 An agency may not adopt a rule that differs substantially from the text of a proposed rule published in the North Carolina Register unless the agency publishes the text of the proposed different rule in the North Carolina Register and accepts comments on the proposed different rule for the time set in subsection (e).